-Due to the time-constraints, the period permitted for the return of nominations shall be reduced to not exceed 14 days.
+Due to the time-constraints, the period permitted for the return of nominations shall not exceed 14 days.
 Where there is more than one candidate, the same withdrawal and ballot process will be held.
 The result of the ballot shall be reported electronically to all Charter Trustees.